andrea-kingautomation/mcp/README.md

 **Not recommended for:**

 - Extracting content from a single page (use scrape)
-- When token limits are a concern (use map + batch_scrape)
+- When token limits are a concern (use map first to discover URLs, then scrape individual pages)
 - When you need fast results (crawling can be slow)

 **Warning:** Crawl responses can be very large and may exceed token limits.
-Limit the crawl depth and number of pages, or use map + batch_scrape for better control.
+Limit the number of pages to crawl for better control.

 **Common mistakes:**

-- Setting limit or maxDepth too high (causes token overflow)
+- Setting limit too high (causes token overflow)
 - Using crawl for a single page (use scrape instead)

 **Prompt Example:**

-> "Get all blog posts from the first two levels of example.com/blog."
+> "Get all pages from example.com/blog."

 **Usage Example:**